The Essential Ingredients for Brewing Beer: Hops and Grains

 2. Grains: Grains, such as barley, wheat, rye, and corn, are the primary sources of fermentable sugars in beer production.
 These sugars are converted into alcohol by yeast during the fermentation process.
 Different types and combinations of grains can impart various flavors, colors, and textures to the beer.

 3. Yeast: Yeast is responsible for fermenting the sugars present in the grains, converting them into alcohol and carbon dioxide.
-There are two main types of yeast used in beer production: yeast and lager yeast.
+There are two main types of yeast used in beer production: ale yeast and yeast.
 Each type imparts its own unique flavors and characteristics to the beer.

 4. Water: Water is the main component of beer, making up the majority of its content.
 It serves as a solvent for extracting sugars from grains during the brewing process and also influences the overall flavor profile of the beer.